AriaTZY/SketchGeneration/readme.md

 # Sketch Generation

 ## Description

 The goal of this project is to provide enough data sets for high-resolution sketch completion, the work is to convert natural world pictures into a variety of high-resolution sketches (vector format).
 Finally, multiple sets of "*world pictures* vs *sketches*" image pairs are obtained.
-In the mean time, a GUI interface is also provided to filter pictures of different quality.
+In the mean time, a GUI interface is also provided to filter pictures of different qualities.

 <center class='half'>
     <img src="docs/motorbike1.png" width="500">